 - Traditional personal loan — DCU offers a traditional personal loan for people who need a larger amount of cash.
 Loan terms go up to 60 months and the interest rates — which include a 0.5% automatic payments and relationship discount — are competitive.

 - Credit-builder loan — DCU’s credit-builder loan may help you build or rebuild your credit.
 You can apply to borrow between $500 and $3,000 with loan terms ranging from 12 to 24 months.
 But keep in mind that with credit-builder loans you don’t have immediate access to your loan funds.
 Instead, the amount you borrow goes into a savings account held by the lender.
-To help you build credit, DCU reports all of your monthly payments to the credit bureaus.
+To help you build your credit, DCU reports all of your monthly payments to the credit bureaus.
 And when you pay off the loan, you get the money from the account.

 - Quick loan — If you have less-than-perfect credit or need help recovering from a financial emergency, DCU offers a “quick loan.”
 You can apply for up to $1,000 with no credit check.
 If you’re eligible, you’ll have up to 12 months to repay your loan.